 Paul is an associate in Taft’s Chicago office focusing on commercial litigation.
 He assists clients in resolving a wide range of business disputes in federal and state court, as well as representing local municipalities in constitutional and class action litigation.
+In his practice as a member of Taft’s Appellate group, Paul also represents clients on both sides of the bar in state and federal appellate courts.
+He is experienced in drafting appellate briefs on behalf of both appellants and appellees, filing and responding to petitions for leave to appeal and drafting post-trial motions on behalf of both plaintiffs and defendants.

 Prior to joining Taft, Paul gained extensive writing and research experience while serving for two years as a law clerk to the Honorable Judge William J. Bauer of the U.S. Court of Appeals for the Seventh Circuit.
 Before his clerkship, Paul practiced at another law firm, focusing on commercial and toxic tort defense litigation for numerous national and international companies.
 In this role Paul gained experience in all stages of litigation including pleading, depositions, resolving discovery disputes and dispositive motion practice.